sbx-bnagle/growgood/index.markdown

 ---

 {% include hero.html
-	intro = "is a landscape design practice helping people and communities develop outdoor spaces for themselves.
-EXCUSE THE DUST: you've found a site under construction!" cta   = "Let's Talk!"
+	intro = "ASKS YOU KINDLY TO EXCUSE THE DUST: you've found a site under construction!" cta   = "Let's Talk!"
 %}